Here's our gay travel guide to Zurich, including where to stay, eat, party and more.

 Moustache can be found at Engelstrasse 4, 8004.
 It is open daily.

 Paragonya is a gay man’s oasis within Zurich.
 It’s a popular cruising spot where men can go to explore their sexuality and enjoy the company of fellow gay guys.
 It features cozy private cabins as well as a relaxing whirlpool and steam bath.
 The bar has over 40 drinks on its menu, as well as some delicious sandwiches, soups, and sweets.
 However, it does tend to feel like there are more rent boys than customers at times!

 Paragonya can be found at Mühlegasse 11, 8001.
 It is open daily until 10pm.

 It may not be big, but it makes up for it in spirit.
-Sauna Mylord is a tiny, intimate space where men of all colours, creeds, or orientations can go to enjoy each other’s company.
+Sauna Mylord is a tiny, intimate space where men of all colors, creeds, or orientations can go to enjoy each other’s company.
 Discretion is the key factor here as some men are married, and just looking to socialize in private.
 The sauna room and showers are where most of the action happens.
 Though if you just want to be left alone, you can head to the lounge bar.
 This is where dudes can chill, enjoy a drink, or watch some TV.

 Sauna Mylord can be found at Seebahnstrasse 139, 8003.
 It is open Monday to Saturday and closes at 6pm.

 Gay events in Zurich

 If you’re thinking of jetting off to Zurich, you should consider checking out the city-wide gay events that are planned each year and book your visit for around then.
 Visiting during a busy period on the social calendar can help fill up your itinerary – especially when you’re lost on what to do.
 Some of the gay events we’ve listed below are what made Zurich so appealing to us in the first place, so they're definitely worth checking out!

 Arosa Gay Ski Week (January)